Skip to content

 Network Control

-Network Control allows you to control BUTTM over the network.
+Network Control allows you to control BUTTM over the network or internet.
 This can be useful if you want to integrate BUTTM into an automation system.
 When enabled, BUTTM starts a UDP server and waits for incoming commands, which are described below.

 Settings: Network Control